 Take advantage of the fact that SKUs are alphanumeric.
 For instance, if you run a clothing boutique and need to create a code for a white Ralph Lauren winter coat, you could designate it:

 This clearly designates the brand (RL = Ralph Lauren), style of item (WC = winter coat), the color (WH = white), and the item in the subset (12 = the twelfth item of that type).
-Employees could quickly determine what the item is and locate it with minimum fuss.
+Employees could quickly determine what the item is and locate it quickly and easily.

 The above example illustrates another key part of creating an effective SKU system: present vital information first.
 In general, this means initially presenting broader information, then getting increasingly more specific with each subsequent attribute.